Wolf (horse): Stud career

 After retiring from racing, Wolf remained in the United States, where he entered stud at Lane's End Farm.
+There, he struggled to attract quality mares.
 In 1996, Wolf was acquired by the Turkish National Stud, where he died in 2002.
 He sired a few stakes winners in Turkey, but had limited success at stud.

 Pedigree

 Wolf is inbred 4D × 4D to Crescent, meaning Crescent appears twice in the fourth generation on the dam's side of the pedigree.
 Wolf is also inbred 4D x 5D to Seductor and 5S x 5D to Nogara.